NRIs can avoid paying double tax under the Double Tax Avoidance Agreement.

 The Double Tax Avoidance Agreement is a treaty signed by two countries.
 The agreement is signed to make a country an attractive destination as well as to enable NRIs to get relief from having to pay taxes multiple times.
 DTAA does not mean that the NRI can completely avoid taxes, but it does mean that the NRI can avoid paying higher taxes in both countries.
 DTAA does allow an NRI to cut down on their tax implications on the income earned in India.
 DTAA also reduces the instances of tax evasion.

-The DTAA carried out by India with different countries fixes a specific rate at which TDS has to be deducted on income paid to residents of that country.
+DTAA, signed by India with different countries, fixes a specific rate at which tax has to be deducted on income paid to residents of that country.
 This means that when NRIs earn an income in India, the TDS applicable would be according to the rates set in the Double Tax Avoidance Agreement with that country.

 Countries that India has a DTAA with

 India has signed a Double Tax Avoidance Agreement with most major nations where Indians reside.
 Some of these countries are: